- Totika Nature Team

 The bees carry this honey back to their hive, depositing it into the cells of the hive’s walls.

-The fluttering of the bees’ wings provides the necessary ventilation to reduce the moisture content of the honey, making it ready for consumption.
+The bees’ wings flutter provide the necessary ventilation to reduce the honey's moisture content, making it ready for consumption.
 About 60,000 bees in a beehive may collectively travel as much as 55,000 miles and visit more than two million flowers to gather enough nectar to make just a pound of honey.

 Honey’s Nutritional Profile